Psychtoolbox-3/psychtoolbox-3.github.com/docs/GStreamer.md

 video capture from firewire and USB-Vision DCAM/IIDC machine vision
 cameras on Linux, where high-performance multi-camera capture works via
 libdc1394, see 'help VideoCaptureDC1394', and [[GStreamer](GStreamer)][(GStreamer)]((GStreamer)) is only needed
-for video recording, not live capture).
+for video recording, not for live capture).

 You will need at least version 1.8 of [[GStreamer](GStreamer)][(GStreamer)]((GStreamer)) on Linux, and at least
-version 1.18 on Windows and macOS, but we recommend to use the latest
+version 1.20.5 on MS-Windows and at least version 1.18.5 on macOS, but
-stable release of the version 1 series tested by us (see below).
-For limited HDR
+we recommend to use the latest stable release of the version 1 series
+tested by us (see links below).

-playback support on Linux, you will need at least [[GStreamer](GStreamer)][(GStreamer)]((GStreamer)) 1.16 + some
+For limited HDR playback support on Linux, you will need at least [[GStreamer](GStreamer)][(GStreamer)]((GStreamer))
-modifications to your playback scripts.
-For full HDR playback support on
+version 1.16 + some special modifications to your playback scripts, e.g., as
+contained in Ubuntu 20.04-LTS.
+For full HDR playback support on Linux, you will
-Linux, just as on Windows, you will need at least version 1.18.
-HDR
+need at least version 1.18, e.g., as contained in Ubuntu 22.04-LTS.
+HDR playback
-playback is not yet supported on macOS due to macOS operating system
+is not yet supported on macOS due to macOS operating system deficiencies - an
-deficiencies - an insufficiently advanced [OpenGL](OpenGL) implementation.
+insufficiently advanced Apple [OpenGL](OpenGL) implementation.

 ### Installation instructions: